8 Production LLM Serving Systems

 2. Adapter memory management: Popular adapters can be kept resident in GPU memory.
 Less frequently used adapters are loaded on demand from CPU memory or storage.
 The system needs an eviction policy — typically LRU — to manage which adapters are resident.

 3. Batching across adapters: Requests using different adapters can still be batched together for the base model computation.
 The adapter-specific computation (the low-rank matrix multiplies) is applied per-request.
-This means you get most of the batching benefits of shared base weights while still serving personalized models.
+This means you get some of the MFU benefits of shared base weights while still serving personalized models.

 Both vLLM and SGLang support multi-LoRA serving, with adapter management integrated into their scheduling and memory systems.